-- (3) Price increases.-Data concerning the trends in the average price of health care are available for some of the types of services covered by the program and estimates of the trends of the others can be based on data for similar types of services.
-Weighted average price increases are estimated for broad categories of services. - (4) Residual factors.-In addition to administrative policy and price increases, the cost per capita for each type of covered service is affected by a number of other factors.
-For example, total physician charges for covered services increase due to (a) changes in the mix of services rendered (reflecting trends to use new, more complex, and more expensive techniques) and pattern of specialists (reflecting increased specialization); (b) changes in the level of use of physician services, including chance fluctuations in health (e.g. epidemics); (c) changes in the manner in which physicians bill for their services; (d) any change in the composition of the enrollment by age, sex, geographical distribution-or other significant actuarial variables, and (e) any difference between the actual and estimated increases in reasonable charges (i.e. any error in actuarial estimates of price increases and of the effect of the fee screens).
+- (4) Residual factors: In addition to administrative policy and price increases, the cost per capita for each type of covered service is affected by a number of other factors.
+For example, total physician charges for covered services increase due to (a) changes in the mix of services rendered (reflecting trends to use new, more complex, and more expensive techniques) and pattern of specialists (reflecting increased specialization); (b) changes in the level of use of physician services, including chance fluctuations in health (e.g. epidemics); (c) changes in the manner in which physicians bill for their services; (d) any change in the composition of the enrollment by age, sex, geographical distribution-or other significant actuarial variables, and (e) any difference between the actual and estimated increase in reasonable charges (i.e. any error in actuarial estimates of price increases and of the effect of the fee screens).
 No data bearing directly on any of these components is available.
-The overall effect appears to be relatively stable from year to year, however, and can be estimated as a residual through examination of historical data. - (5) Analysis of increases in reasonable charges and costs per capita.-Table B5 summarizes the effects of the principal factors which have produced increases in reasonable charges per capita for services paid by carriers, which comprise 89 percent of benefits paid.
+The overall effect appears to be relatively stable from year to year, however, and can be estimated as a residual through examination of historical data. - (5) Analysis of increases in reasonable charges and costs per capita: Table B5 summarizes the effects of the principal factors which have produced increases in reasonable charges per capita for services paid by carriers, which comprise 89% of benefits paid.
 Price increases are estimated by a weighted average of CPI index components chosen to reflect the distribution of services on payment records.
 The effect of a price increase is reduced by any increase in fee screen reductions.
 Similarly, the residual increases are reduced by the effect of reductions in payments for uncovered services.
-The compound increase due to the recognized fee increase and the residual increase net of the effect of increased denials is the increase in reasonable charges per capita.
+The compound lncrease due to the recognized fee increase and the residual increase net of the effect of increased denials is the increase in reasonable charges per capita.
 A similar analysis (not shown) is required for the other types of covered services.
-The increases that have been experienced in the recognized charges and costs per capita are summarized in Table B6.
+The increases that have been experienced in the recognized charges and costs per capita are summarized in table B6.